alicevision/meshroom-manual/source/index.rst

 `AliceVision <https://github.com/alicevision/AliceVision>`_
 framework.

 AliceVision is a Photogrammetric Computer Vision Framework which provides 3D Reconstruction and Camera Tracking algorithms.
-AliceVision aims to provide strong software basis with state-of-the-art computer vision algorithms that can be tested, analyzed and reused.
+AliceVision comes up with strong software basis and state-of-the-art computer vision algorithms that can be tested, analyzed and reused.
 The project is a result of collaboration between academia and industry to provide cutting-edge algorithms with the robustness and the quality required for production usage.